Xinx-hub-lab/starbucks_customer_data_analysis/sql_gitattribute_settings.md

 # How SQL can show in the GitHub language statistics bar?

 > [!NOTE]
-> The idea is to create a `.gitattributes` file that contains settings regarding SQL. \\
+> The idea is to create a `.gitattributes` file that contains settings regarding SQL. <br>
 > The settings will apply to this **single repository** but **globally**.